 I have this issue as well and it is not solved, how is anything you said supposed to solve the issue?

 @admin13 I was able to solve this.
 The problem is due to the fact that I was running the quick starts on localhost.
-The relevant documentation about this issue here: https://auth0.com/docs/api-auth/user-consent
+The relevant documentation about this issue here: User Consent and Third-Party Applications

 In order to make the “authorize app” dialog go away I had to do four things: